JarodBoone/EMAS/README.md

 - Gem5 build requirements
 - Bash interpreter
+- The system is tested on Linux distrobutions

 ## Usage

+EMAS builds and runs simulations through a **scenario** interface.
+The scripts that define scenarios are found in **/Scenarios**.

+Each scenario belongs to a family.
+A scenario family encompasses a specific hardware configuration and disk image while the individual instances typically specify a workload or parameters for the hardware configuration.

+Each scenario family must have a bash script called `build`.
+This is required to build a scenario

-First you need to build a scenario and it will create a build directory in the work folder then you can run that scenario.
+First you need to build a scenario a scenario family and it will create a build directory in the work folder then you can run that scenario.

 When Building a scenario
 - Identify valid scenario string